Gleyber Torres Player Props: Yankees vs. Cardinals

-Gleyber Torres -- with a slugging percentage of .306 in his past 10 games (including no home runs) -- will be in action for the New York Yankees versus the St. Louis Cardinals, with Jack Flaherty on the mound, on July 1 at 2:15 PM ET.
+Gleyber Torres -- with a slugging percentage of .222 in his past 10 games (including zero home runs) -- will be in action for the New York Yankees versus the St. Louis Cardinals, with Jordan Montgomery on the hill, on July 2 at 2:15 PM ET.

-In his last game, he had two hits (going 2-for-5 with two RBI) against the Athletics.
+In his last game he had a one-hit performance (1-for-4) against the Cardinals.

 Gleyber Torres Game Info & Props vs. the Cardinals